-I have concluded that an appropriate level of provisions will be maintained for the Non-transferring, Transferring and AA Policyholders and that they will not be materially adversely affected by the reserving aspects of the Proposed Transfer.
+I have concluded that an appropriate level of provisions will be maintained for the Non-transferring AEL, Transferring AEL to AIU and AA, AIU and AA Policyholders and that they will not be materially adversely affected by the reserving aspects of the Proposed Transfer.

 3.2.
-Step 2: Assessing the capital positions of AIU and AA
+Step 2: Assessing the capital positions of AEL, AIU and AA whether any other aspects of the capital considerations may lead to policyholders being materially adversely affected by the Proposed Transfer.

-As IA, my overall assessments related to capital are:
+As IE, my overall assessments related to capital are:

-- whether the projected capital requirements have been calculated appropriately for Non-transferring, Transferring and AA Policyholders; - whether there are expected to be any material adverse changes in the strength of capital protection for any group of policyholders (I have assessed this by comparing the projected SCR coverage ratios pre- and post- the Proposed Transfer); and - whether any other aspects of the capital considerations may lead to policyholders being materially adversely affected by the Proposed Transfer.
+- whether the projected capital requirements have been calculated appropriately for Non-transferring, Transferring, AIU and AA Policyholders; - whether there are expected to be any material adverse changes in the strength of capital protection for either group of policyholders (I have assessed this by comparing the projected SCR coverage ratios pre- and post- the Proposed Transfer); and

-3704200 These assessments were considered in section 6 of the Scheme Report.
+These assessments were considered in section 6 of the Scheme Report.

-Page 21 of 37 Projected SCR coverage ratios
+Projected SCR coverage ratios

-The following tables set out the SCR and coverage ratios for AIU and AA pre- and postthe Proposed Transfer.
-Note that since providing my Scheme Report, AmTrust has updated its analysis of projected SCR coverage ratios to reflect changes in its business plan, particularly in light of the COVID-19 pandemic.
+The following tables set out the SCR and coverage ratios for AEL, AIU and AA pre- and post- the Proposed Transfer.
+Note that since providing my Scheme Report, AmTrust has updated its analysis of projected SCR coverage ratios to reflect changes in its business plan, particularly in the light of the COVID-19 pandemic.
 As such, the coverage ratios quoted in this report have changed since those included in my Scheme Report.
 I have included last time's figures in brackets in the tables below.